-A Clear Guide for Tenant Fit-Out Projects and How These Relate to Asset Classification
+A Practical Guide for Tenant Fit-Out Projects and Asset Classification

 - The correct definitions of A / B / C Work